 A Cultural Taonga: Te Reo Māori

-Te Reo Māori is a taonga, a treasure.
-Te Reo Māori abounds with idioms and phrases which elevate the language itself: māpihi maurea, kuru pounamu, reo rangatira.
-Those who speak it treat it with great respect, because it has been handed down through generations and is unique in the world.
+Te Reo Māori is a taonga — a treasure.
+It abounds with idioms and phrases that elevate the language itself: māpihi maurea, kuru pounamu, reo rangatira.
+Those who speak te reo Māori treat it with great respect, as it has been handed down through generations and is unique in the world.

 Kia kaha tātou ki te kōrero Māori

-E minaka taku waha
+E mīnaka taku waha

 My mouth yearns